Mended futures for every family.

 In Rachel’s spare time she enjoys hosting friends in her home to foster community, going for walks, listening to music, and journaling.

 Madeleine Hyduke is a Graduate Student enrolled at Liberty University.
 Madeleine is pursuing her degree in Clinical Mental Health Counseling with an expected graduation date of May 2025.
-Madeleine works with children, adolescents, adults, couples, families, individuals, and groups diagnosed with or experiencing symptoms consistent with the following diagnoses: anxiety, depression, trauma, relationship/marriage conflict, life transitions, and spritual issues.
+Madeleine works with children, adolescents, adults, couples, families, individuals, and groups diagnosed with or experiencing symptoms consistent with the following diagnoses: anxiety, depression, trauma, relationship/marriage conflict, life transitions, and spiritual issues.

 In Madeleine’s spare time she enjoys spending quality time with family and friends, cooking/baking, hosting game night, and serving in her local church.